 Bon Appetit calls this soup “elegant” and I would have to agree.
 It’s flavor is the pure essence of cauliflower (and butter), and it has a silky, creamy texture.
 The chive oil splashes a pop of lime green color on the white surface.
 It makes a perfect winter dinner with a green salad alongside.

 Instead of boiling the cauliflower, this recipe slow-roasts it to deepen the flavor.
 I cut down on the butter by a few tablespoons, though there’s still quite a bit of butter in this soup.
 The original recipe also has instructions to make rye crostini or pumpernickel croutons: brush slices of Finnish rye bread (or toss cubes of pumpernickel bread) with olive oil.
 Toss with rosemary sprigs.
 Bake at 400 degrees until crisp, about 12 minutes.
-I found these little rye toasts at Trader Joe’s instead.
+These little rye toasts from Trader Joe’s work well too.

 Cauliflower Soup with Chive Oil